-Figure 8 - EGC setup screen
+Figure 98 - EGC setup screen

-Note: Figure 8 depicts the general information available on an EGC setup screen.
-The layout of this screen varies between different models of Inmarsat-C and mini-C MESs.
+Note: Figure 98 depicts the general information available on an EGC setup screen.
+The layout of this screen varies between different models of Inmarsat CInmarsat C and Mini Cmini-C MESs.

-13.7 The position in MESs is up-dated automatically from integrated navigational receivers if fitted, or may be up-dated from a separate electronic position-fixing system.
-If there is no automatic position up-date system installed, it is recommended that the position in the MES is up-dated at least every 4 hours.
-If the position has not been up-dated for more than 12 hours or is unknown, all SafetyNET messages within the entire satellite ocean region will be printed or stored in the MES.
+13.7 The position information in MESs is up-dated automatically from integrated navigational receivers and they areif fitted on all modern (latest) terminals, or may be up-dated from a separate electronic positionfixing system.
+If there is no automatic position up-date system installed, e.g. on older MES terminals, it is recommended that the position in the MES is up-dated at least every 4 hours.
+If the position has not been updated for more than 12-h-hours or is unknown, all SafetyNET messages within the entire satellite ocean region will be printed or stored in the MES.

-13.8 If the MES is a Class 2 Inmarsat-C terminal (having a common receiver for Inmarsat-C messages and MSI), MSI broadcasts will only be received when the terminal is idle.
-Therefore a Class 2 terminal must not be in use for other communications at the times of scheduled broadcasts.
-Similarly, it is necessary to ensure that a Class 3 Inmarsat-C MES (having two separate receivers for Inmarsat-C messages and MSI) is tuned to the calling channel of the appropriate satellite at the times of scheduled broadcasts.
+13.8 If-The majority of Inmarsat-CInmarsat C MES terminals with EGC reception capability arethe MES is a Class 2 Inmarsat-CInmarsat C terminals (having a common receiver for Inmarsat-CInmarsat C messages and MSI) and-MSI broadcasts will only be received when the terminal is idle.
+Therefore, a-Class 2 terminals must-shall not be in use for other communications at the times of scheduled broadcasts.
+Similarly, in the case of it is necessary to ensure that a Class 3 Inmarsat CInmarsat C MES (having two separate receivers for Inmarsat-CInmarsat C messages and MSI)-), it is necessary to ensure that it is tuned to the calling broadcast channel of the appropriate satellite at the times of scheduled broadcasts.

-Note: More information on different classes of Inmarsat-C and Mini-C MESs is in Annex 5
+Note: More information on different classes of Inmarsat-CInmarsat C and Mini-Cmini-C MESs is in Aannex 5.